 After you’ve finished designing your assets, it’s time to create your Ceros experience!
 When creating in Ceros, we recommend following this path:

-- First, address layout and placement of your assets.
-Arrange all of your images, GIFs, videos, icons, text, and any other assets you have in the appropriate layout within your experience.
-We recommend exporting a jpg of your entire design to use as a framework for placing everything on your design and then deleting the jpg once your assets have been arranged.
+- Regardless of if you choose to import a full design file or individual assets into Ceros, we also recommend exporting a jpg of your entire design to use as a framework for placing everything on your design, and then deleting the jpg once your assets have been arranged.
+(Think of this like an old school color-by-number)

-- We recommend, whenever possible, that you create text elements in the Ceros Studio (rather than using image files of text) to ensure that the copy is crawlable by search engines.
-Additionally, using live text within Ceros makes it easier to update in the future and hand off to other team members if need be.
+- We also recommend that you create text elements in the Ceros Studio (rather than using image files of text) to ensure that the copy is crawlable by search engines.
+If you’re using a custom brand font, make sure to import your font file into Ceros prior to importing your design so that you can use it in your experience.
+Using live text within Ceros makes it easier to update in the future and hand off to other team members if need be.

 - After you’ve created the layout of your experience, you can begin adding Hotspots and Interactions to your experience.
 In short, these Hotspots are invisible clickable areas on the canvas that a user can interact with to trigger an action.